jwtk/jjwt/README.md

 <a name="jws-key-ecdsa"></a>
 #### Elliptic Curve

-JWT Elliptic Curve signature algorithms `ES256`, `ES384`, and `ES512` all require a minimum key length (aka an Elliptic Curve order bit length) that is _at least_ as many bits as the algorithm signature's individual `R` and `S` components per [RFC 7512 Section 3.4](https://tools.ietf.org/html/rfc7518#section-3.4).
+JWT Elliptic Curve signature algorithms `ES256`, `ES384`, and `ES512` all require a key length (aka an Elliptic Curve order bit length) equal to the algorithm signature's individual `R` and `S` components per [RFC 7512 Section 3.4](https://tools.ietf.org/html/rfc7518#section-3.4).
 This means:

-* `ES256` requires that you use a private key that is at least 256 bits (32 bytes) long.
+* `ES256` requires that you use a private key that is exactly 256 bits (32 bytes) long.

-* `ES384` requires that you use a private key that is at least 384 bits (48 bytes) long.
+* `ES384` requires that you use a private key that is exactly 384 bits (48 bytes) long.

-* `ES512` requires that you use a private key that is at least 512 bits (64 bytes) long.
+* `ES512` requires that you use a private key that is exactly 521 bits (65 or 66 bytes) long (depending on format).

 <a name="jws-key-create"></a>
 #### Creating Safe Keys